WASM API

 3: Timeout

-The timeout_millis has elapsed without another event occuring.
+The timeout_ms has elapsed without another event occurring.

 Payload: None